canonical/microceph/docs/tutorial/get-started.rst

 Add storage
 -----------

-5. *So, let's add storage disk devices to the node.*
+- *Let's add storage disk devices to the node.*

 We will use loop files, which are file-backed object storage daemons (OSDs) convenient for setting up small test and development clusters.
 Three OSDs are required to form a minimal Ceph cluster.